the-events-calendar/event-tickets/readme.txt

 = [4.2.2] unreleased =

+* Fix - Send an email acknowledgement, rather than a set of tickets, when a user confirms they will not attend an event (RSVPs) [62549]
 * Tweak - Add a period to the ticket header image setting [44797]

 = [4.2.1] 2016-06-22 =